erikng/blog.eriknicolasgomez.com/_posts/2017-07-27-Custom DEP Part 7 Getting started with AirWatch 9.1.3.md

 Congrats!
 You are DONE.
 Time to test! :smile:

-### Optional Step - Disabling AirWatch agent installation.
+## Configuring DEP Stage 6 - Disabling AirWatch agent installation.
+Through at least 10.13.4, you will not be able to reliably install _both_ the custom package and the AirWatch agent.
+This is due to a macOS [bug](https://openradar.appspot.com/radar?id=4927456712589312) and was one of the reasons why AirWatch held off releasing this feature.

 If you are using a tool like [InstallApplications](https://github.com/erikng/installapplications) or [munki](https://github.com/munki/munki), you may not need to have the AirWatch agent installed or you may actually install it through another mechanism.

 To disable the agent: